Understanding the Real Estate Market: A Comprehensive Guide for Investors

 2. Expansion:

-As the economic clouds begin to clear, there is a noticeable uptick in demand for space, both residential and commercial.
+As the economic clouds begin to clear, there is a noticeable uptick in strong demand for space, both residential and commercial.
 Job growth is rising, and there is renewed confidence in the market.

 3. Hyper Supply:

 Every market, when left unchecked, risks saturation.
 The real estate market is no exception.
 Driven by the positive sentiments of the expansion phase, there is a surge in property development, leading to a scenario where supply begins to outstrip demand.
+Major shifts in supply and demand can signal the transition into the hyper supply phase, making it essential for investors to stay alert.

 4. Recession: